Deformative Magnetic Marked Length Spectrum Rigidity

-\end{lem} Utilizing Corollary \ref{cor:degred}, we can deduce that $u$ has degree $1$.
-Furthermore, writing $\delta = u_{-1} + u_1$, we can rewrite $Fu = \beta$ as the following system of equations:
+\end{lem} The above lemma along with Theorem \ref{thm:ainsworth} implies that $u$ has degree $1$.
+Furthermore, writing $\delta = u_{-1} + u_1$, we can rewrite $Fu = \beta + \xi$ as the following system of equations:

-As noted in \cite{GK}, we have that $\delta$ is a $1$-form.
-In fact, we can do this for any $s$, so we get a corresponding family of $1$-forms $\delta_s$.
-Using Theorem 2.2 in \cite{LMM}, we see that the $1$-forms vary smoothly with respect to $s$.
+Lemma \ref{lem:one_form} implies that $\delta$ is a $1$-form.
+Doing this procedure for every $s$, we get a corresponding family of $1$-forms $\delta_s$, and using \cite[Theorem 2.2]{LMM} we see that the $1$-forms vary smoothly with respect to $s$.
 Let $Z_s$ be the vector field dual to $\delta_s$ under the metric $g_s$.
 If we let $f_s$ be the smooth family of diffeomorphisms satisfying

-then we see that $g_s$ and $g_s' = f_s^*(g_0)$ satisfy the same differential equation with the same initial condition:
+then we see that $g_s$ and $g_s' \coloneqq f_s^*(g_0)$ satisfy the same differential equation with the same initial condition: